 The adrenaline-pumping road from Karcham to Chitkul

-Tucked away in the Kinnaur district of Himachal Pradesh, in India, the road from Karcham to Chitkul is one of the most exciting drives in the world.
+Tucked away in the Kinnaur district of Himachal Pradesh, India, the road from Karcham to Chitkul is one of the most exciting drives in the world.

 Can I drive from Karcham to Chitkul?